JuanOlaya/Artificial-Intelligence/README.md

 - Kicking
 - Punching

-### 2. Blend Trees  (Unity Animator)
+### 2. Blend Trees  (Animator window)

-At the beginning of the course we focused on the implementation of the movement of the main character.
-We use the module Animator of Unity and his functionality [Blend Trees](https://docs.unity3d.com/Manual/class-BlendTree.html).
-This functionality allows us blend character's animations such from idle to walking and from walking to running.
+At the beginning of this course we focused on the implementation of main character's movement.
+We use the Animator window of Unity and his functionality [Blend Trees](https://docs.unity3d.com/Manual/class-BlendTree.html).
+This functionality allows us blend character's animations.
+For instance, from walking to running.

+In the Animator Controller we blend the following character's animations:
+- Idle to Turn Right and Turn Left
+- Walk Backward to Walk Backward Right and Walk Backward Left
+- Walk Bacward to Idle and Walk Forward

 <p align="center">
   <a>